 It is important that you follow your doctor’s instructions about how much to give.

 Modified-release tablets (Circadin) should be swallowed whole unless your doctor or pharmacist has told you otherwise.
 Your child should not chew the tablet.
 Sometimes, your doctor or pharmacist may have told you to crush it – this will make it act faster, but the effect will not last as long.

 Other tablets and capsules should be swallowed with a glass of water, milk or juice.
 You can crush the tablet or open the capsule, and mix the contents with a small amount of soft food such as yogurt, jam or mashed potato.
 Make sure your child swallows it straight away, without chewing.

 Liquid medicine: Measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

-If the medicine is helpful, your child should start to feel sleepy about half an hour after taking a dose.
+Melatonin should start to make your child feel sleepy about half an hour to an hour after taking a dose.

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

-If your child gets a fast heart rate (they may have a fluttering feeling in the chest or feel the heart beating fast), contact your doctor before giving the next evening’s dose.
+Rarely, melatonin can cause problems with your child’s heart.
+If your child develops a severe chest pain or has a fast heart rate (they may have a fluttering feeling in their chest or feel their heart beating fast), contact your doctor straight away or take your child to hospital.